UNIT 10.6 Staining Proteins in Gels

 Copyright © 2003 by John Wiley and Sons, Inc.

 How to Cite

-This unit describes protocols for detecting protein in a gel by Coomassie blue, silver, or fluorescent staining.
-As a general protein stain, Coomassie is easier and more rapid; however, fluorescent and silver staining methods are considerably more sensitive and thus can be used to detect smaller amounts of protein.
+This unit describes protocols for detecting protein in a gel by either Coomassie blue staining or silver staining.
+The former is easier and more rapid; however, silver staining methods are considerably more sensitive and thus can be used to detect smaller amounts of protein.
+Alternate rapid staining procedures are provided for each method and a support protocol describes how to photograph stained gels.
 Fluorescent staining is a popular alternative to traditional staining procedures, mainly because it is more sensitive than Coomassie staining, and often as sensitive as silver staining.
-Alternate protocols describe rapid Coomassie and silver staining methods, as well as fluorescent stains that are specific for phosphoproteins and glycoproteins.
-Staining of proteins in SDS-polyacrylamide gels is described; variations for fluorescent staining of proteins in nondenaturing gels are also included.
-Support protocols describe photography of stained proteins.
-Curr.
-Protoc.
-Mol.
-Biol.
-85:10.6.1-10.6.27. © 2009 by John Wiley & Sons, Inc.
+Staining of proteins in SDS-polyacrylamide gels is described, and an alternate protocol details variations in the procedure for proteins in nondenaturing gels.
+A final support protocol describes the photography of fluorescently stained proteins.